 Conditions of reduced mobility

-Patients who are bedridden or have significant mobility difficulties are the main recipients of this aid.
+Patients confined to bed or with significant motor difficulties are the main recipients of this aid.
 In these cases, the shower stretcher allows adequate hygiene standards to be maintained without compromising safety.
-English:

 The choice to use this device must be integrated into a broader care plan, which takes into account the patient's specific needs.